Grants for Schools

-Our aim is to help schools and parents encourage children to love gardens and landscapes, through visits and hands-on gardening activities.
+Our aim is to help schools and parents encourage children to love gardens and landscapes, and to learn about where our food comes from.

-Each year we raise money from our Annual Lecture which, together with donations from members, enables us to support a range of educational projects.
+Each year we raise money from our Annual Lecture which, together with donations from members, enables us to support these visits.

 The members of the education subgroup all have practical experience in education and cover all levels from nursery to higher education.

 We want to foster, in children and young people, an appreciation of the parks, gardens and landscape around them.
-To this end, we provide primary school children, whose schools lack a green environment, the experience of a day in the beautiful setting of the walled kitchen garden at Kelmarsh Hall.
-Here, they have the opportunity to see where their food comes from and how it is produced.
+To this end, we provide primary school children with the experience of a day in a beautiful setting such as the Leicester Botanic Garden.
+Here, they have the opportunity to see where their food comes from and how it is produced, whilst enjoying a variety of natural habitats all within a wonderful garden.

 Each year we make an award to the student at Brooksby and Melton College who is considered to have made the most progress in their horticulture course.

-Applications are invited from schools in Leicestershire & Rutland for small grants.
+Applications are invited from schools in Leicestershire & Rutland to be considered for a day at Leicester Botanic Garden.
+Please download and complete the form below.

 Education News